 The customs police and the cops come off as real humanitarians in this one, despite having to run down a really dangerous pack of thieves.
 Leading the chase for the miscreants is John Longden’s efficient Scotland Yard inspector.
 Twenty-two years earlier and a number of pounds lighter, Longden played handsome leading men in two early Alfred Hitchcock thrillers, Blackmail and The Skin Game.

-When the expected crime melodrama conflicts arise they’re less contrived than usual.
+The expected crime melodrama conflicts are less contrived than usual.
 The story resolution doesn’t cheat on any of its moral problems.
 Dan MacDonald runs himself ragged dodging the cops and his treacherous criminal associates, desperate to rescue his buddy Johnny from the trouble he’s gotten him into.
 The side romance stories are extremely satisfying, despite an ending that’s not at all happily-ever-after.
 Once connected with the right women, Dan and Johnny discover what real emotional support can be.
 I guess that’s the definition of a successful drama — we like these people and really care what happens to them.

 Filmed mostly on location, Pool of London is a time-machine leap to a past chapter of a great city.
 The setting seems so… real.
 The Dunbar is docked literally yards from the Tower Bridge, on a working pier.
 I think the Tower of London shows up in some scenes, across the river.
 Susan takes Johnny on a tour of a famous cathedral, where they look out over city blocks still in rubble six years after the war’s end.
 Sally’s maritime office is in a building that forms part of the end of the Tower Bridge.